Skip to main content

 LabVIEW will be installed in the folder /usr/local/natinst/LabVIEW-20xx-64 (replace xx with the corresponding version number).
 You can start LabVIEW by running the ./labviewcommunity command in this folder.

-The system program start menu item that comes with the LabVIEW installation package might not be suitable for some Debian system:
+The system program start menu item included with the LabVIEW installation package might not be compatible with some Debian systems:

 images_2/image18.png

-Linux system start menu items are saved in the /usr/share/applications/ folder, where you will find a file named labview64-20xx.desktop.
+tart menu items on Linux are stored in the /usr/share/applications/ folder, where you will find a file named labview64-20xx.desktop.
 If you encounter any issues, you can open this file with a text editor and modify the Exec key value to: Exec=/usr/local/natinst/LabVIEW-2021-64/labviewcommunity %F. This modification will allow you to launch LabVIEW using the system start menu.

 For commercial project development, it's crucial to choose an officially supported operating system.
 However, for learning purposes, the more you tinker, the broader your knowledge base becomes.

-The startup screen of LabVIEW 2021 looks like this, offering options to create new or open existing files:
+The LabVIEW 2021 startup screen looks like this, offering options to create a new file or open existing ones:

 images_2/w_20211203094255.png

-If you choose to create new, LabVIEW provides several templates for quickly starting a project:
+If you choose to start a new project, LabVIEW provides several templates to help you begin quickly:

 images_2/w_20211203093945.png